 2009 September - Russia welcomes the US decision to shelve missile defence bases in Poland and the Czech Republic.

-2009 October - Opposition parties accuse the authorities of rigging local elections as the governing United Russia party wins every poll by a wide margin.
+2009 October - Opposition parties accuse the authorities of rigging local elections, as the governing United Russia party wins every poll by a wide margin.

-2010 April - President Medvedev signs a new strategic arms agreement with the US.
-The new Start deal commits the former Cold War foes to cut arsenals of deployed nuclear warheads by about 30 percent.
+2010 April - President Medvedev signs a new strategic arms agreement with US committing both sides to cut arsenals of deployed nuclear warheads by about 30 percent.

 2010 June - Presidents Medvedev and Obama mark warming in ties on the Russian leader's first visit to the White House.
 Obama says the US will back Russia's World Trade Organisation accession, and Russia will allow the US to resume poultry exports.

 2010 July - A customs union between Russia, Belarus and Kazakhstan comes into force despite Belarusian complaints about Russia retaining duties on oil and gas exports to its neighbours.